mcollovati/vertx-vaadin/vertx-vaadin-flow-parent/vertx-vaadin-flow/README.md

     -DarchetypeVersion=1.0
 ```

 Now you have a Vaadin project with Maven build script.
-You can build the war file using `mvn install`, start the project using `mvn jetty:run` or import it into your IDE.
+You can build the `war` file using `mvn install`, start the project using `mvn jetty:run`, or import it into your IDE.

-To make the Vaadin application ready to run on Vert.x first of all clean POM file from some servlet related stuff:
+To make the Vaadin application ready to run on Vert.x, first, clean POM file from some servlet related stuff:

 - change project packaging type from `war` to `jar`
 - remove `maven-war-plugin` and `jetty-maven-plugin` if present
 - exclude `flow-push` and `flow-client` dependencies are described in **PUSH support** section
 - move `src/main/webapp` content to `src/main/resources/META-INF/resources`

-Then add a dependency to `vertx-vaadin-flow`
+Then add a dependency on `vertx-vaadin-flow`:

 ```xml
 <dependency>